kaelzhang/node-ignore/README.md

 - `{ignored: false, unignored: true}`: the `pathname` is unignored
 - `{ignored: false, unignored: false}`: the `pathname` is never matched by any ignore rules.

-## .checkIgnore(pattern) since 7.0.0
+## .checkIgnore(target: string): TestResult

-> new in 6.1.0
+> new in 7.0.0

-Debug gitignore / exclude files, which is equivalent to `git check-ignore -v`.
+Debugs gitignore / exclude files, which is equivalent to `git check-ignore -v`.
 Usually this method is used for other packages to implement the function of `git check-ignore -v` upon `node-ignore`

+- **target** `string` the target to test.

 Returns `TestResult`